Can I Sue an Apartment Complex If I Suffered Injuries in an Assault in Georgia?

 In some cases, the apartment complex owner or manager may be liable because the company or individual hired someone to work at the complex without first checking the person’s background.
 For example, the apartment owner may hire someone to serve as a janitor or handyman, which gives that person access to the entire complex.
 However, that person may have a criminal record of committing sexual or violent offenses.
 If that person assaults a tenant or other visitor, the owner or manager could face liability in a negligent security lawsuit.

-How Do You Prove You Were Injured as a Result of Negligent Security?
+How Do You Prove You Were Injured as a Result of Negligent Security in Georgia?

 The negligent security lawyers at Adamson & Cleveland, LLC, will know how to thoroughly investigate your negligent security case and determine whether the apartment complex owner or manager should be held financially liable for the harm that you have suffered.
 We will efficiently gather and study evidence such as: